 The Wetlands and Waterways Program Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland (House Bill 1056).
 The Fund began receiving revenue on July 1, 2008, the effective date of the law.
-The major sources of revenue for the Fund are application fees collected by the Department and monetary compensation paid to the State in conjunction with Tidal Wetlands Licenses.
+The major sources of revenue for the Fund are application fees collected by MDE and monetary compensation paid to the State in conjunction with Tidal Wetlands Licenses.
 Variable year end fund balances may occur due to a number of factors.
 Expenditures can be affected by staffing changes (i.e., vacancies and recruitment) and contractual project delays.
-The main factor affecting revenue is the number of permit applications received during the fiscal year.
-Economic conditions continue to adversely affect the application stream.
-Consequently, the Department is carefully monitoring revenue and expenses.
-Finally, as stipulated in the law, the Department reconvened the 2004 workgroup in September 2011 to evaluate the progress made by the Department and reassess the original fee schedule.
-The recommendations of the workgroup resulted in legislation that was enacted by the General Assembly during the 2012 legislative session and signed by the Governor on May 22, 2012.
+The main factor affecting revenue is the number of permit applications received during the fiscal year, which continues to be depressed due to adverse economic conditions.
+Consequently, the Department carefully monitors revenue and expenses.

-The following tables provide an accounting of revenues and expenditures in the Fund for the period July 1, 2012 through June 30, 2013.
+The following tables provide an accounting of revenues and expenditures in the Fund for the period July 1, 2013 through June 30, 2014.

-STATEMENT OF REVENUES AND EXPENDITURES WETLANDS AND WATERWAYS PROGRAM FUND FISCAL YEAR 2013
+STATEMENT OF REVENUES AND EXPENDITURES WETLANDS AND WATERWAYS PROGRAM FUND FISCAL YEAR 2014

-July 1, 2012 - June 30, 2013
+July 1, 2013 - June 30, 2014